ABOUT CRIME STOPPERS

 Wichita Fall Crime Stoppers covers Archer, Clay, Wichita and Young County.

 How does it work?

 Most of the information received by Crime Stoppers is by telephone.
 You may call 940-322-9888 any time 24 hours a day 7 days a week, with information about any unsolved Felony crime.
 If you are calling from outside Wichita Falls, Texas you may call 1-800-322-9888.

 When Crime Stoppers receive a call, they log it with the date and time, and a brief summary of the caller's information.
 They furnish callers with a secret code number that is used in subsequent transactions to identify the caller.
 Callers may remain completely anonymous, with no pressure to reveal their identity, and still collect their rewards.

-If a caller's information results in the arrest and indictment of an offender or the apprehension of a fugitive, the caller will have received instructions on when to call back to check their case.
+If a caller's information results in the arrest of an offender or the apprehension of a fugitive, the caller will have received instructions on when to call back to check their case.
 When the caller does call back at that time they will give him information that will allow him to receive his or her reward in cash and still preserve his or her anonymity.

 How are the rewards paid?

 Prominent area citizens have volunteered their time and have formed a board of directors to oversee the Crime Stoppers program.
 This board approves the rewards to be paid, based on information presented by the Police Coordinator.
 The board does not know who called in the information.
 It is presented the facts about the case or fugitive in question and the code number of the caller is the only identifier used.